 The following frequently asked questions (FAQs) are provided to help answer prospective student’s questions on the technician ham radio class.
 Any additional questions on the class or obtaining an amateur radio license may be sent to Rich Adamy KA4GFY at email@example.com coordinator for FCC License School.

-Q: What is the Technician amateur radio license?
+Q: What is the Technician Class amateur radio license?

 A: The Technician license is the introductory amateur radio license.
-There are a total of four license types: Technician, Technician with Morse code, General and Extra.
-Each license type, beyond the entry level Technician, provide additional operating frequency privileges.
+There are a total of three license types: Technician Class, General Class, and Amateur Extra.
+Each license type, beyond the entry level Technician Class, provides additional operating frequency privileges.

 Q: What can I do with the Technician amateur radio license?